96boards/website/_product/mezzanine/shiratech-lte/README.md

   - tab_title: Support
     tab_link: https://discuss.96boards.org/c/products/mezzanine
     tab_align_right: true
-product_specification: "mezzanine"
-product: true
 product_short_desc: "Introducing the Shiratech LTE and Sensor Mezzanine, the easiest and fastest way to add LTE connectivity and full context awareness to your product"
-product_long_desc: |-
-    Introducing the Shiratech LTE and Sensor Mezzanine, the easiest and fastest way to add LTE connectivity and full context awareness to your product
 product_images:
     - shiratech-lte-front-sd.jpg
     - shiratech-lte-back-sd.jpg